How to Get an EIN Without an SSN (Non-Resident Guide)

 - An IRS agent walks through the Form SS-4 questions verbally.

-- You provide the information from the table above.
+- You answer from the table above.

 Method 3: Through a formation service